 Annual bee losses of 5 percent to 10 percent once were the norm for beekeepers.
 Now, the losses approached one-third of all bees, despite beekeepers’ best efforts to ensure their health.
 This has reduced the number of hives needed to pollinate our nation’s fruits and vegetables.
 In China, for example, the army is called to action to hand pollinate their crops in the absence of bees to avoid famine.

 Beekeeping as a small business?

-With bee prices increasing and the need to have our crops pollinated, it could be a good idea to start a bee keeping business.
+With bee prices increasing and the need to have our crops pollinated, it could be a good idea to start a bee-keeping business.
 (See library resources below).
-You can also let a bee keeper set up hives in your back yard in exchange for a few years of quality honey.
-(Check local city ordinance or neighborhood association rules, if one is allowed to keep bees if your area).
-It is a great hobby as well as a good deed for the Planet Earth as the bee colonies are dwindling globally.
+You can also let a beekeeper set up hives in your backyard in exchange for a few years of quality honey.
+(Check local city ordinance or neighborhood association rules if one is allowed to keep bees in your area).
+It is a great hobby as well as a good deed for the planet Earth as the bee colonies are dwindling globally.
 There are many local organizations that can help you with information on how to start.
-See list of resources below.
+See the list of resources below.

 Information contained here is not intended to treat or cure any diseases or provide a medical advice.